What are Sun Superdays 2023 and how do they work? Tips and tricks to get ahead!

 Now, some people manage to circumvent this by using two separate names, emails and address details, and of course buying the papers twice every day, but it is more of a hassle than I can bear.
 If you wanted to go as a group or use four Sun Superdays tickets for your family, you would both have to log on at the same time and hope you manage to book the same day - and this is far from certain and quite stressful to organise.
 The weekends and school holiday dates go ridiculously quick.

 Rather than trying to beat the system, I would recommend other means of finding cheap tickets.
-I've explained a few ideas here on my Legoland Windsor on a Budget post
+I've explained a few ideas here on my Legoland Windsor on a Budget post and here Chessington on a budget post.

-Can you buy/sell/gift the Sun Superdays tickets?
+Can I buy/sell/gift my Sun Superdays tickets?

 No, you cannot sell/buy/gift Sun Superdays tickets.
 You may be asked for an ID at the gates.
 If you do not provide the ID that corresponds with the name that is on the booking, you will be denied entry.